Aimee is caring for her Dad

 Today, Aimee knows how important it is to honour who her dad is, despite his dementia symptoms.
 She began caregiving remotely at first from across the country and then in her home in Calgary for two years before transitioning him into a memory care facility.

-We give Aimee huge props for her efforts to make the best of her time with her dad.
-There are so many things she does, big and small, to keep him active and honour who he still is.
-She shares just a few of things that make the everyday fun for them:
+There are so many things she does, big and small, to help keep him active and honour who he is.
+She shares just a few things that make the everyday fun for them:

 • Being a sous chef - stirring, chopping, putting something into the pot